Genez-io/genez-io.github.io/content/features.md

 layout: "features"

 features:
-  subtitle: "Features of Delta"
+  subtitle: "Features of Genezio"
-  title: "eaving them less time to The <br> check out competitors <br> built The into."
+  title: "Focus on what really matters"
   button:
     enable: true
     label: "View All Features"